 6. Observe, listen, react.

-Listen to their praises, critiques and suggestions, and try to take the best out of them.
+Listen to their praises, critiques, and suggestions, and try to make the best out of them.
 A few fine-tuning moments might be necessary at the beginning of the process, but you will soon get the hang of creating your brand’s personalized voice that inspires trust.

 7. Learn from your competition.

 Learning from fellow professionals working in the same industry can prove to be a real game-changer.
 Closely follow their behavior online, and try to understand what techniques they use, how they approach their audience, and how they deal with both successful and not-so-successful online marketing endeavors.

 Forming a relationship marketing strategy takes time, and the results may not become obvious right away.
 Remember, just like in life, creating meaningful connections requires building trust, and to accomplish that, your brand will need to consistently offer stellar customer service, both online and offline.

 Building a long-lasting, trust-inspired relationship with your target audience requires persistence, patience, and innovation.
 More than anything else, however, it requires an honest, open approach, which consumers can recognize and appreciate.
 Inspire, engage, reward, and connect with consumers, and they will respond with intensified interest, valuable insights, and loyalty to your brand.